ga-wdi-lessons/js-events-callbacks/readme.md

 ##### `handleClickEvent`

 The second argument is where we indicate what we want to happen once the event occurs.
-In this case, that is everything stored in the `handleClickEvent` function we defined earlier.
+This is what is known as a **callback**.
+In this case, the callback is everything stored in the `handleClickEvent` function we defined earlier.

 ### Before We Go On...
 (5 minutes / 0:30)